Whatever Jen Wants, Jen Gets!

 I am sure most of you married men out there would agree.
-When your wife wants something, it is best you try and get it for her.
-It drives Jen crazy that I say this and she wasn't really happy (at first) with the post title.
+When your wife wants something, you should try and get it for her.
+It drives Jen crazy that I say this, and she wasn't really happy (at first) with the post title.
 What she doesn't realize is that I think she does an amazing job raising our daughter and taking care of me.
-So, if she wants something I am going to do my best to get it for her.
+So, if she wants something, I am going to do my best to get it for her.

 On to the story...

 One of the things Jen really wanted to do on this trip was boondocking.
 She had seen so many pictures on Instagram of people RV'ing in these beautiful remote places.
 I had always joked that if they turned around and took a picture there were probably lots of other RVs behind them.
 Even with that said, she still really wanted to boondock.
 I had been skeptical because I didn't want to leave our trailer out by itself when we were out and about.
 Although, Jen made it pretty clear to me the other day that she WANTS to boondock before we get to the East Coast where there isn't really any option for it (that I can find yet).
 So from here until at least Texas, I am going to try my best to plant our roots out in BLM areas and/or parks that have lots of room around us.